Frequently Asked Questions & Reference

 Do you provide SSL encrypted connections?

-Yes, all servers support SSL, using port 6697.
+Yes, all servers support SSL on port 6697.

 Verizon Wireless

 Verizon appears to have blocked EsperNet (and other well known IRC networks) from their wireless internet service.
 Symptoms: Unable to connect (or sporadic connection) to EsperNet using Verizon's wireless service and/or traceroute fails at the last hop.
-To circumvent this restriction, connect to EsperNet indirectly using a (private) proxy, IRC bouncer, shell account or a web service such as webchat.esper.net or Mibbit.com
+To circumvent this restriction, connect to EsperNet indirectly using a (private) proxy, IRC bouncer, shell account or a web service such as webchat.esper.net or Mibbit.com.

 I only get the MOTD (or part of it), then get disconnected.
 What's wrong?

-It is likely your firewall software/router/antivirus is detecting the proxy scan from our servers, interpreting it as malicious and forcefully closing the connection.
+It is likely that your firewall software/router/antivirus is detecting the proxy scan from our servers, interpreting it as malicious and forcefully closing the connection.
 You either need to investigate whether you can 'whitelist' the IRC connection or disable the 'DOS protection', 'Intrusion Detection' or 'SPF firewall' on your router.
 Belkin routers are known to be culprits in many of these cases.

 Mibbit users are not affected by this because Mibbit.com is proxying your connection to Espernet via the WEBIRC protocol, not using a direct connection.